My Little Pony: The Movie (2017 film)

-The film was produced by Hasbro's Allspark Pictures and animated at DHX Media's DHX Studios Vancouver, using traditional animation created with Toon Boom Harmony.
-It premiered in New York City on September 24, 2017, and was released on October 6, 2017, in the United States by Lionsgate and in Canada by Entertainment One Films (which had Canadian rights to Lionsgate titles at the time).
-Despite mixed reviews from critics, the film was commercially successful, grossing $61.3million worldwide on a $6.5 million budget and becoming Lionsgate's highest-grossing animated feature to date.
+My Little Pony: The Movie was produced by Hasbro's Allspark Pictures and animated at DHX Media's Vancouver division, using traditional animation created using Toon Boom Harmony.
+The film premiered in New York City on September 24, 2017, and was released in the United States on October 6, by Lionsgate.
+It received generally negative reviews from critics, but was a box-office success, grossing $61 million against a production budget of $6M, and becoming Lionsgate's highest-grossing animated feature.